 RAN4 should strive to identify the scenarios that can achieve power saving gain when RLM/BFD are relaxed.
 (Vivo)

 The RSs for RLM/BFD, especially the periodicity/bandwidth of these RSs and the relation to RSs for RRM, need careful consideration in R17 RLM/BFD relaxation.
 (Vivo)

+Option 3 (Huawei): RAN4 to study the power saving gain level at which RLM/BFD measurement relaxation is considered as feasible.

+When the power saving gain level is higher than the threshold, it is considered that the benefit is big enough to support RLM/BFD measurement relaxation.

+To study the threshold is useful for RAN4 to identify the feasible scenarios.

 Recommended WF: